lvillen/nokogiri-web-scraper-demo/readme.md

 A test to get a better understanding of Nokogiri and how it works.

-This app simply receives a URL and searchs for the desired items using a CSS class.
+This app simply receives a URL and searchs for the desired items using a selector (CSS class in this case).